pcaressa/awful/README.md

 #### C version

-The C interpreter ought to be compiled before being used: you'll need a C compiler such as `clang` or the one coming with `MS Visual Studio` etc. Some compilers, such as `clang`, needs to explicit load math libraries when compiling.
+The C interpreter ought to be compiled before being used: you'll need a C compiler such as `clang` or the one coming with `MS Visual Studio` etc. Some compilers, such as `clang`, explicitly need to load math libraries when compiling.

 The [c/] folder contains all source files needed to compile the interpreter: see the [c/README.md] for instructions.

 For example you could type, inside the [c/src/]:

-    clang -lm *.c -o awful
+    clang -lm -DAWFUL *.c -o awful

-Of course, add all compiler options you like.
-The executable awful can now be launched to execute the interpreter.
+to create an executable for the Awful language (of course, add all compiler options you like).
+The executable awful can now be launched to execute the interpreter:

+    ./awful

 ### Interacting with the interpreter